 The cockpit is rather traditional, with a primary instrument cluster directly in front of the driver.
 Lacking coolant, engine speed or oil pressure to monitor, the analog display is limited to three large dials and a slew of blackened idiot lights.
 The leftmost gauge is a battery charge indicator, the center is an 80 mph speedometer (the EV tops out at 85 mph) and the far right gauge is the battery draw/regeneration dial.
 Just to the right, the center console houses the audio and climate controls on the vertical surfaces, and the transmission shifter and an old-school lever-actuated parking brake on the horizontal surface between the seats.

-Initial acceleration off the line was slightly less than we've come to expect from a max-torque-at-zero-rpm EV, but things picked up quickly once under way (the Coda engineer riding in the back seat said the software is still being tuned to mimic a combustion engine's response, not an EV response).
-There is ample torque to enjoy shooting through traffic and only a mild sense of regenerative braking when the accelerator is lifted.
+Initial acceleration off the line was slightly less than we expected from an EV, but things picked up quickly once under way (the Coda engineer riding in the back seat said the software is still being tuned to mimic a combustion engine response, not an EV response).
+There is ample torque to enjoy shooting through traffic, and only a mild sense of regenerative braking when the accelerator is lifted.
 It is quicker than a Nissan Leaf, but much slower than any that Tesla is offering.

 Our Coda sedan was shod with a set of 205/45R17 Kumho Ecsta AST tires (classified as high-performance all-season rubber).
-Despite the soft damping and excessive body roll (changes are promised for production units), the four-door stuck pretty well considering its 3,670-pound curb weight.
+Despite the soft damping and excessive body roll (both will be changed on production units), the four-door stuck pretty well considering its 3,670-pound curb weight.
 Credit the low center of gravity and grippy tires rather than trick suspension tuning.
 The brakes are discs up front and drums in the rear, but they still effectively brought the EV to a quick panic stop one intersection.

 The Nissan Leaf is the obvious competitor to the new Coda sedan.
-Compared to its Japanese adversary, the Coda delivers better range, better acceleration, more power, quicker charging time and a full-size trunk.
+Compared to its Japanese adversary, the Coda delivers a better range, better acceleration, more power, quicker charging time and a full size trunk.
 The Coda will also offer a full suite of electronics, including iPod, MP3 and USB connectivity, Satellite Radio pre-wiring and DVD capabilities.
 Leather upholstery is even on the options list.